ServerHubOrg/serverhub-mvc/doc/Controller.md

 ## Controller Scope Variables

 There are several variables that can be accessed inside controller actions.
 In order to use them, you must explicitly use pointer **_this_** as a reference to the controller instance.
 Or, there will be an error message displayed.

+You are suggested to use **arrow functions** that accessible since ECMAScript 2015.
+Or, you may use some workaround to access to those variables (closure or something else).